-Other than the kitchen, the bathroom takes the most amount of time and work to clean since it has so many different types of surfaces and because, by its nature, it is a place that needs to be cleaned pretty often.
+Other than the kitchen, bathroom cleaning takes the most amount of time and work to clean since it has so many different types of surfaces and because, by its nature, it is a place that needs to be cleaned often because it’s frequency of use.

-If you are like me and have boys, it is probably also one of your least favorite places to clean.
+If you are like me, it is most likely one of your least favorite places to clean.
 Luckily, a checklist and some natural cleaners can make quick work of cleaning the bathroom.

 The easiest way, if you have them, is to use microfiber cloths (1 regular one wet, and one polishing one dry, or just one regular wet one and one regular dry) to clean without the need for chemicals at all.